Home » Native American Youth Programs » Residential Living » Houseparents and Pets In Homes program

 Sadie Mae

 Hey, there!
-I’m Sadie Mae and I am a Staffordshire Terrier who loves belly rubs and giving kisses.
-I’m so excited to meet new people that my whole body wags!
+I'm Sadie Mae and I am a Staffordshire Terrier who loves belly rubs and giving kisses.
+I'm so excited to meet new people that my whole body wiggles!

 Finn

 Hi, everyone!
-I’m Finn and I am a Morkie.
-I won the Top Dog award in 2020 and wore the crown proudly!
-I love to play fetch, go on long walks and snuggling.
-I am so happy to be at St. Joseph’s!
+I'm Finn and I am a Morkie.
+I love to play fetch, go on long walks and snuggle.
+I am so happy to be at St. Joseph's!

 Andy

-Hey, y’all!
+Hey, y'all!
 Andy here!
-I’m a Yorkshire Terrier who likes to cuddle, play fetch and may be the next contestant on “Dancing With the Stars” because I’ve got moves!
+I'm a Yorkshire Terrier who likes to cuddle and play fetch.
+I may be the next contestant on “Dancing With the Stars” because I've got moves!

-Hello everyone, my name is Zoë!
-I’m Yankton Sioux and have many relatives at St. Joseph’s.
-I love to run, play fetch, cuddle and eat treats!
+Hello everyone, my name is Zoe!
+I have many relatives at St. Joseph's.
+I love to play fetch, cuddle and eat treats.

 Whiskey

-Hello, I’m Whiskey and I hope you all are well!
-I’m a Borderdoodle who loves playing in the river, playing fetch, and getting some belly rubs, ear scratches and snuggles.
-My mom is a nurse at St. Joseph’s and I can’t wait to make house calls to see some St. Joseph’s kiddos!
+Hello, I'm Whiskey!
+I'm a Borderdoodle who loves playing in the river, fetching and getting belly rubs, ear scratches and snuggles.
+My mom is a nurse at St. Joseph's and I can't wait to make house calls to see some St. Joseph's kiddos!

 Sweetness

 My name is Sweetness.
 I‘m a Bulldog.
-I like to eat, sleep most of the day and relax on the bed.
+I like to eat and sleep.
 I sometimes have to take a dreaded walk, so I hide when I hear my leash jingling.
-I like people, especially the kids at St. Joseph’s.
+I like people, especially the kids at St. Joseph's.

 Read more about The Dog.